-Pick-up and/or Drop-offs in rural locations cost more than to and from major metro areas.
+Pick-up and/or Drop-offs in rural areas cost more than to and from major cities and metropolitan areas.
 Larger cities simply have more Carriers that regularly service the area, and there are more major highways for easier access by drivers.
-Just as there are more flights each day than from NY to Los Angeles than there are from Atlanta to Reno, there are similarly more trucks available in urban areas.
-This is why it’s easier, and often faster, to get the best rates on widely-travelled routes.
+Just as there are more flights each day than from NY to Los Angeles than there are from Kansas City to Reno, there are similarly more trucks available in urban areas.
+This is why it’s easier, and often faster, to get the best rates for door to door shipping on widely-travelled routes.

-♦ Insider Tip: If you live in an area that’s more challenging for trucks to access – let’s say the mountains of Taos, New Mexico or the coast of Big Sur, CA – consider whether you have the flexibility to meet the Carrier at a rest stop along a major highway.
+♦ Insider Tip: If you live in an area that’s more challenging for trucks to access – let’s say the mountains of Taos, New Mexico or the coast of Big Sur, CA – consider whether you have the flexibility to meet the Carrier at a rest stop along a major highway instead of direct door to door service.
 While you’ll need to be comfortable with leaving the timing a little looser until the driver is approaching your vicinity, some customers who live in hard-to-access locations find the cost savings to be worth the trade-off.

 6. Season of Year